SAP/apibusinesshub-integration-recipes/Recipes/for/sapsuccessfactorsintegrationwiththirdpartyempjobdeltachange/readme.md

  ## Integration flows
 ### SAP SuccessFactors Employee Central Job Information Special Deletion Send
-Step2:Send data to Third Party for the special deletion situation :If all records of the employee were deleted, no record is returned in the response \
+Step2: Send data to Third Party for the special deletion situation :If all records of the employee were deleted, no record is returned in the response \
  ![input-image](SF_EC_Job_Information_Special_Deletion_Send.png)
 ### SAP SuccessFactors Employee Central Job Information Initial Load
 Save Data to HANA DB as history data, if needed, send to Third Party for initial load \
  ![input-image](SF_EC_Job_Information_Initial_Load.png)
 ### SAP SuccessFactors Employee Central Job Information Special Deletion Compare
-Step1:Send data to Third Party for the special deletion situation :If all records of the employee were deleted, no record is returned in the response \
+Step1: Send data to Third Party for the special deletion situation :If all records of the employee were deleted, no record is returned in the response \
  ![input-image](SF_EC_Job_Information_Special_Deletion_Compare.png)
 ### SAP SuccessFactors Employee Central Job Information Delta Load
 Send data to Third Party for delta changes create, update and delete via ODATA API  \